tasket/wyng-backup/README.md

-Wyng also doesn't require the source admin system to ever mount processed volumes or to handle them as anything other than blocks, so it safely handles untrusted data in guest filesystems to bolster container-based security.
+Wyng also doesn't require the source admin system to ever mount processed volumes or to handle them as anything other than blocks, so it safely handles untrusted data in guest file systems to bolster container-based security.

 ### Status